While the straightforward approach to resolving a damaged and inflamed tooth is simply to extract it, the consequence of

 There are 5 main determinants you need to consider when you do your root canal treatment.

 Determinant 1: Specialist versus non-specialist

 The first and most obvious deterninant would be whether you're visiting a specialist or non-specialist.

-A root canal specialist (called an endodontist) would have received 3 years of post-graduate training in the said specialization.
+A root canal specialist (called an endodontist) would have received 3 years of post-graduate training in the said specialisation.

-The endodontist would be far more skilled at such a treatment, with a much higher success rate than a normal general practitioner, but surgery fees might be much higher as a result.
+The endodontist would be far more skilled at such a treatment, with a much higher success rate than a normal general practitioner, so surgery fees might be much higher as a result.

 Determinant 2: Location of tooth

 |Incisors / Canine (Front Teeth)||$300+|

 The second factor would be the tooth location.
-This is because the tooth location in your mouth would determine how difficult there procedure would be to carry out.
+This is because the location of the affected tooth in your mouth would determine how difficult the procedure would be to carry out.

 In public institutions, treatment for the front teeth (anterior teeth) costs at least $300+, and can go up to $700 - $800.

-Pre-molars, which are your 4th and 5th tooth, cost $500 - $1000+.
+Pre-molars, which are your fourth and fifth tooth, cost $500 - $1000+ to treat.
 This is because instead of 1 root, they have 2 roots and a slightly bigger pulp chamber.